Canon 2000D vs Olympus E-PL8

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 2000D and Olympus PEN E-PL8 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL8 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-PL8 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL8 was succeeded by the Olympus E-PL9.
+Further information on the features and operation of the 2000D and E-PL8 can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Olympus E-PL8 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 2000D and the Olympus E-PL8?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 2000D: